AvraamMavridis/Algorithms-Data-Structures-in-Typescript/exercises/exercise55.md

   }

   /**
-   * Add a node to the cart
+   * Add a node to the tree
    *
    * @param {MyNode} node
    * @param {MyNode} [root=this.root]